Funding Your New Life Offshore

-Here’s my blueprint for being able to live wherever in the world you decide you’d like to live… no matter how much money you have.
+Here’s my blueprint for being able to live wherever in the world you’d like… no matter how much money you have.

 I call it The Millennial Plan because it works for anyone of any age…

 Tally up your total monthly income, not including your current paycheck.
-That is, figure out what income you have beyond any salary that will disappear with your move.
+That is, figure out what income you have beyond any salary that will disappear with your move, if your work can’t travel with you.
 If you’re moving in retirement, maybe you have Social Security, pension, 401(k), or IRA funds.
 Whatever your age, maybe you have investment income.

 You probably aren’t going to be able to get a job in your new country of residence.
-In most places it’s hard or impossible to obtain a work permit as a foreign resident.
+In most places, it’s hard or near impossible to obtain a work permit as a foreign resident.
 (Panama is one notable exception to this rule.)

 - Invest for income.
 If you have available investment capital, consider using it to create an ongoing monthly cash flow.
 The easiest option for this is a rental property, perhaps in the location where you’re considering moving, meaning you’d be generating cash flow in the local currency to supplement your local living costs.

-- Start a laptop business.
+- Start an online business.
 In today’s world this is easy, common, and possible anywhere you have a good internet connection.
 You could become a travel writer, a travel photographer, a consultant in a field of expertise, or an online teacher, to suggest just a few of the possibilities.
-I know expats making good incomes plying all those online trades as I write and many others.
+I know expats making good incomes plying all of those online trades, as I and many others write.

-- Start a bricks-and-mortar business.
-This is usually a more ambitious undertaking than a laptop enterprise, but the options are nearly unlimited.
+- Start a brick-and-mortar business.
+This is usually a more ambitious undertaking than an online enterprise, but the options are nearly unlimited.
 Starting a business overseas can allow you to leverage past professional experience or to pursue a long-set-aside hobby.
-Obvious business ideas for an expat most anywhere in the world include opening a restaurant, a bar, a bed and breakfast, or a hostel.
-Less typical but very realistic possibilities include auto repair, pool cleaning, landscaping, and hospitality training services (that last is desperately needed in many developing-world destinations trying to cater to growing expat communities but unable to find local help with any sense of real-world service).
+Obvious business ideas for an expat almost anywhere in the world include opening a restaurant, a bar, a bed and breakfast, or a hostel.
+Less typical but very realistic possibilities include auto repair, pool cleaning, landscaping, and hospitality training services (that last option is desperately needed in many developing-world destinations trying to cater to growing expat communities but unable to find local help with any sense of real-world service).